pantheon-systems/documentation/source/content/guides/launch/04-domains.md

 To pre-provision HTTPS, CAA records must either:

-- Not exist for the domain and its parent domains, or
+- Not exist for the domain and its parent domains, **OR**
-- Authorize Let's Encrypt.
+- Authorize Let's Encrypt

 <Alert title="Warning" type="danger">

 Skipping this step will result in service interruption for existing sites that require or expect HTTPS.
 If you skip this step, HTTPS will be available within an hour after DNS routes to Pantheon.

-Once you begin this process, you have:
+After you begin this process, you have:

 - 7 days to complete the challenge response.
 After that, you must create a new challenge.
 - 30 days to adjust DNS values.